MDU-C2/Intelligent-Drone-Swarm/documents/latex/README.md

     - Do not change how references are called, as this will create errors for other LaTeX projects.

 ## Template Files Used in all Projects
-*The following files must be copied to and used in all LaTex projects*
+*The following files in `templates` must be copied to and used in all LaTex projects*
 - `review-page.tex`
 - `title-page.tex`